Skip to content

 • Place your keyboard at elbow height to avoid bending your wrists.

-Heat therapy
+Heat

-Heat therapy is another effective way to relieve hand and finger pain caused by arthritis or inflammation.
+Heat is another effective way to relieve hand and finger pain caused by arthritis or inflammation.
 Applying heat increases blood flow to the affected area, relaxes muscles, and reduces stiffness.
 Try using a heating pad or warm towel on your hands for 10-15 minutes at a time.

-Cold therapy
+Cold

-On the other hand, cold therapy is recommended for acute injuries or swelling.
+On the other hand, cold is recommended for acute injuries or swelling.
 Applying ice to the affected area helps reduce inflammation and numb pain signals.
 Use a cold pack wrapped in a towel for 10-15 minutes at a time, three times per day.

 Seek professional help